Way back in history:

 around 1972.
 He toured New Zealand, and eventually emigrated

-there, taking a super-lightweight Jaguar special, and STILL went
+there, taking a super-lightweight Jaguar special, and went

 on racing stock-cars.
 Tony's son Mike also raced sprints